G00376332/52954-MachineLearning_Project/README.md

 docker build . -t mlsp-server
 docker run -d -p 5000:5000 mlsp-server
 ```
-In main folder there is alternative file for tensorflow module **tensorflow-1.15.0-cp37-cp37m-win_amd64.whl**.
+It was very difficult to get TensorFlow up and running on my machine and I had to uninstall the latest version and install alternative file from this location: [tensorflow-1.15.0-cp37-cp37m-win_amd64.whl](https://github.com/fo40225/tensorflow-windows-wheel/raw/master/1.15.0/py37/CPU%2BGPU/cuda101cudnn76sse2/tensorflow-1.15.0-cp37-cp37m-win_amd64.whl).
+Download this file into this repository.
 Use this file when installing requirements in case when tensorflow 1.15.0 from server doesn't work properly on your PC.

-I found very difficult to get tensorflow up and running on my machine and I had to uninstall latest version first by using
-following command:
+Use following command:

 ```bash
 pip uninstall tensorflow